 - 2.1.
 To be nominated as a DAE an individual must first be recommended by either a member of the CAA Flying Display regulation team or an organisation associated with a particular display discipline.
 Members of the Flying Display community may nominate candidates for CAA consideration.
 The sponsor must have personal knowledge of the individual's work, standards and integrity. - 2.2.
 Appointment as a DAE is conditional on CAA assessment of current competence, experience and fitness and normally includes the minimum requirements detailed below.
-The candidate: - a) Must hold a valid pilot's licence with a minimum of 1,000 hours as pilot-in-command or equivalent experience acceptable to the CAA - b) Must have normally held a Display Authorisation (DA) for three years - c) Should be an active Display Pilot - 2.3.
-The appointment process includes an assessment of the potential DAE's: - a) Current competency in display flying - b) Ability to act as a role model for the CAA in carrying out Display Authorisation Evaluations - c) Knowledge of display flying and Flying Display regulation - d) Knowledge of DA approval, renewal and upgrade processes - e) Experience of mentoring and knowledge of ongoing responsibilities in relation to Display Pilot monitoring - f) Knowledge of display flying HF - g) Knowledge of CAP 1724, CAP 403, the ANO and SERA - h) Ability to write useful and meaningful assessment reports - i) Ability to maintain personal records of Evaluations and Mentoring - j) Willingness to engage with both the CAA and the Military Aviation Authority (MAA) to assist in continually improving Flying Display regulation and the safety of the sector - 2.4.
-Prospective DAE candidates are required to submit an Application for Fitness Assessment for a Flying Display Role (form SRG 1303B) to the
+The candidate: - a) Must hold a valid pilot's licence with a minimum of 1,000 hours as pilot-in-command or equivalent experience acceptable to the CAA - b) Must have normally held a Display Authorisation (DA) for three years - c) Should be an active Display Pilot - d) Should have civilian and / or military flying instructional experience20 - 2.3.
+The appointment process includes an assessment of the potential DAE's: - a) Current competency in display flying - b) Ability to act as a role model for the CAA in carrying out Display Authorisation Evaluations - c) Knowledge of display flying and Flying Display regulation - d) Knowledge of DA approval, renewal and upgrade processes - e) Experience of mentoring and knowledge of ongoing responsibilities in relation to Display Pilot monitoring - f) Knowledge of display flying HF - g) Knowledge of CAP 1724, CAP 403, the ANO and SERA